whitneyburton/portfolios/students/1606-back/brian-heim/201611xx-brian-heim-m3.markdown

 ## B: Individual Work & Projects

-This section contains Individually completed work, API Curious was our only Individual Project and it was not graded
+This section contains individually completed work, API Curious was our only individual project and it was not graded.

 ### API Curious